Create the Exasol user

 root

-6. Repeat steps 1 to 5 on each of the database hosts.
+6. Repeat steps 1 to 5 on each database host.

 Next step: Configure SSH